What is

 Inserts a single line break

-HTML Formatting Tags
+Formatting Tags

-HTML uses tags like <b> and <i> for formatting output, like bold or italic text.
+HTML uses tags like <b> and <i> for formatting output,

-These HTML tags are called formatting tags (look at the bottom of this page for a complete reference).
+These HTML tags are called formatting tags (look at the bottom of

-Often <strong> renders as <b>, and <em> renders as <i>.
+Often <strong> renders as <b>, and <em>

-<strong> or <em> means that you want the text to be rendered in a way that the user understands as "important".
+However, there is a difference in the meaning of these tags: <b> or <i> defines bold or italic text only. <strong> or <em> means that you want the text to be rendered in a way that the user understands as "important".
 Today, all major browsers render strong as bold and em as italics.
-However, if a browser one day wants to make a text highlighted with the strong feature, it might be cursive for example and not bold!
+However, if a browser one day wants to make a text highlighted with the strong feature, it might be cursive for example and not bold! |

-HTML Text Formatting Tags
+HTML Text

 Tag